ilebras/ilebras.github.io/teachoutreach.md

 ## Further teaching experience

-* **January 2016**: Designed and taught 3 lectures of an undergraduate short-course entitled ``Anthropocene'' Woods Hole, MA
+* **January 2016**: Designed and taught three lectures of an undergraduate short-course entitled ``Anthropocene'' Woods Hole, MA

 * **September 2015**: Teaching assistant for Software Carpentry workshop with a focus on python.
 Woods Hole, MA